 Program: Work Ready

-Job readiness skills.
-Learning how to succeed in the workplace.
+Students learn the skills to succeed in the modern workplace.

-Essential skills that can be applied not to just your next job, but life in general
+Skills learned in class can be applied not only for a person’s next job, but also life in general.

 Work Ready helps people to get on a level playing field.
 The skills taught in the class translate from the workplace to all future aspects of life.
 A well-rounded education can help in ways that are not immediately noticeable.
 In Work Ready, some core subjects we cover are math, reading and writing, vocabulary, and developing interpersonal skills.

 Outside of class, we offer enrichment workshops every week.
 These workshops cover topics like budgeting, parenting, nutrition, self-care, and expressing creativity.
 The goal of these workshops is to compliment what a client is working on in class and with their case manager to create holistic and sustained life change.
 Building healthy habits around food, prioritizing mental wellness, knowing how to budget and save, and balancing work and family will all help a person to stay on track with their goals and be successful in employment.